 At AIC, Dr. Hooven is directing the undergraduate public health major, teaching courses within public health, and continuing to teach in the DPT program.
 His research interests include fracture risk factors, osteoporosis, and teaching evidence-based practice.

-Dr. Lachowski joined AIC in the summer of 2016 as the new Director of Exercise Science Programs in the School of Health Sciences.
-She has extensive knowledge and expertise in the Exercise Science/Sports Medicine and Exercise Physiology fields.
-Dr. Lachowski’s research focuses on blood flow restriction exercise, muscle physiology, ergonomics/biomechanics, and environmental physiology.
+Dr. Lachowski joined AIC in the summer of 2016 as the new Director of the Division of Exercise Science in the School of Health Sciences.
+She has extensive knowledge and expertise in the Exercise Science/Sports Medicine, Exercise Physiology, and Strength and Conditioning fields.
+Dr. Lachowski’s specialty focuses on blood flow restriction training and rehabilitation, muscular physiology, ergonomics/biomechanics, and environmental physiology.
 She has presented research at the state, regional, and national levels.
-Her teaching experience in higher education encompasses a wide variety of topics in exercise science, biology, and physiology.
+Dr. Lachowski certifies students and professionals in the BFR modality, along with BLS and First Aid certifications via the AHA.
+Her teaching experience in higher education encompasses a wide variety of topics in exercise science, biology, and physiology at the graduate and undergraduate levels.

-Dr. Lachowski is currently developing all academic and departmental requirements for future students and faculty of the Exercise Science Department.
-She has developed the BS and MS curriculums in accordance with the highest national standards in the respective fields.
-Dr. Lachowski is developing interdepartmental collaborations for future faculty and students along with ways the Exercise Science Department can engage in community outreach.
+Dr. Lachowski has developed all academic and departmental requirements for the students and faculty of the Division of Exercise Science at AIC.
+She has created the BS and MS curriculums in accordance with the highest national standards in the respective fields.
+Dr. Lachowski has also developed and designed a state-of-the-art Human Performance Laboratory where faculty and students combine theory to practice.
+Lastly, Dr. Lachowski is establishing new interdepartmental collaborations for faculty and students along with strategies where the Exercise Science Department can engage in community outreach.